 Big, brainy science for the littlest listeners.

-Accurate enough to satisfy an expert, yet simple enough for baby, this clever board book explores climate change and the ways we can work to protect our planet for all babies.
-Highlighting many green energy options, baby learns how to help our environment.
+Accurate enough to satisfy an expert, yet simple enough for baby, this clever board book engages readers in a game of hide-and-seek with Schrodinger's famous feline.
+Can cat be awake and asleep at the same time?
 Beautiful, visually stimulating illustrations complement age-appropriate language to encourage baby's sense of wonder.
+Parents and caregivers may learn a thing or two, as well!

 Up to Preschool